Lightstreamer/Lightstreamer-example-HelloWorld-adapter-python/README.md

 if __name__ == "__main__":
     main()
 ```
-First, we create and start the *GreetingThread*.
-First, we instantiate the *HelloWordDataAdaper*, passing the handle to the GreetingsThread.
-After that, we create a *DataProviderServer* instance (which is the Python equivalent of the Java DataProviderServer and extends the Server abstract class defined above) and assign the HelloWorldAdapter instance to it.
+First, we initialize a tuple with the target address information, which comprise the host of the Lightstreamer Server and the listening TCP ports of the Proxy Data Adapter.
+After that, we create a *DataProviderServer* object, passing to it a new *HelloWorldAdapter* instance and the initialized address.
-Since the Proxy Data Adapter to which our remote PHP Adapter will connect needs two connections, we create and setup the StarterServer with two different TPC ports (6661 and 6662 as configured in the beginning ) in order to make it create two stream sockets.
-Finally, we start DataProviderServer.
--->
+Finally, we start the DataProviderServer instance.

 #### The Adapter Set Configuration

 This Adapter Set is configured and will be referenced by the clients as `PYTHON_HELLOWORLD`.